nefedov-yury/new_paradox/README.md

    * How many colors should a good theme have?
 Is it not better to use fewer colors, but with better readability for each?

      I like the minimalist style, but it's hard to follow.
-     I use Vim for C, C++, make/cmake, Python, LaTeX, shell scripts, emails, and God knows what else.
 I used eight colors for syntax highlighting in the 'new_paradox' scheme.
      And my attempts to reduce the number of colors failed.
+     It seems impossible to achieve a perfect match of one color theme to the syntax of different programming languages.

      _However, there are good minimalist themes, for example '4colors.vim' which uses only four colors for everything._